Ramin Karimloo: 2021–present: Funny Girl, The Pirates of Penzance, and return to The Phantom of the Opera

-On February 27, 2023, it was announced that Karimloo is set to reprise his role of The Phantom in the Italy premiere of The Phantom of the Opera.
-Performances are set to begin on July 4, 2023 at the Teatro Stabile del Friuli Venezia Giulia in Trieste, Italy.
+On February 27, 2023, it was announced that Karimloo would reprise his role of the Phantom in the Italy premiere of The Phantom of the Opera.
+He starred opposite Bradley Jaden as Raoul, Earl Carpenter as Monsieur André, and Amelia Milo as Christine.
+Performances began on July 4, 2023 at the Politeama Rossetti in Trieste, Italy.
+This same production toured to Milan in October 2023 and Monaco in December 2023.